hitext/hitext/README.md

             ({ data }) => data.level  // Extract the level property
         )
     );

+// Using rangeText when data is not available (falls back to matched text) const highlighter3 = tty()
+    .addLayer(
+        [{ start: 0, end: 5 }],  // No data provided
+        tty.createStyleMap({
+            'ERROR': 'red',
+            'WARN': 'yellow'
+        })
+        // Automatically uses rangeText as fallback when data is undefined );
 ```

 The factory wrapper pattern gives you access to the renderer's context for advanced use cases: